Kotresh162/dialer_app/README.md

 flutter run

-This project is a starting point for a Flutter application.
+This project is a starting demo of caller app

 @copywrite 2025 kotreshhiremath